 Are you a high school junior from Forbes Road, Northern Bedford, Southern Huntingdon, Tussey Mountain, home schooled or attend a private school?
 Are your parents or legal guardians consumer-members of New Enterprise Rural Electric Cooperative (REC)?
-If your answers are “yes” to both of these questions, you have fulfilled all qualifications for the 2019 Rural Electric Youth Tour.
+If your answers are “yes” to both of these questions, you have fulfilled all qualifications for the 2019 Rural Electric Youth Tour with the execption of following the contest Rules & Regulations:

 New Enterprise REC, along with rural electric cooperatives from all across the country, sends students on this trip of a lifetime to our nation’s capital- Washington, D.C.
 The dates for this all-expense paid adventure are June 16 – 21, 2019.